 When users click on any of these CTAs, they are brought to a post-click landing page inviting them to enter their information and watch the demo:

 The “Sign Up” link/button is another common way to promote your post-click landing page on your website.
 In both the Mixpanel and Campaign Monitor examples below, the “Sign Up” link is located in the top right-hand corner of the page.
 To draw attention to each link, notice how Mixpanel used bold text while Campaign Monitor added a box around their button:

 Upon clicking Mixpanel’s sign up link, you’re sent to this page:

 Upon seeing Campaign Monitor’s homepage and clicking their Sign Up button, you’re sent to the subsequent page:

-For example, this Hubspot article includes a CTA at the article’s conclusion (image #1), which links to a landing page that offers something closely related to the blog article — visual marketing design templates (image #2).
+For example, this Hubspot article includes a CTA at the article’s conclusion (image #1), which links to a post-click landing page that offers something closely related to the blog article — visual marketing design templates (image #2):

 In this context, pop-ups are often referred to as exit intent pop-ups or delayed squeeze pages because the objective is to persuade the visitor into submitting their email address in exchange for an offer.

-Whether you opt to place your landing page link on your website or not, start building your own high-converting landing page with Instapage, today.
-Not only will you enjoy 100% customization with our designer-friendly platform, you’ll also the industry’s most advanced A/B testing analytics.
+Whether you opt to place your post-click landing page link on your website or not, start building your own high-converting landing page with Instapage.
+Sign-up for an Enterprise demo today.